Great Falls, Montana: Historic economy

-World War II saw the establishment of East Base (now Malmstrom Air Force Base) in Great Falls in 1941, proved to be a turning point economically.
+World War II saw the establishment of East Base (now Malmstrom Air Force Base) in Great Falls in 1941, which proved to be a turning point economically.
 The war not only created a huge demand for the agricultural products and metal products provided by the city but also fueled significant population growth in Great Falls.
 The base brought 4,000 new residents to the city; by 1943, the city's population had shot up by about 5,600 to 35,000.
 These new residents created a huge demand for goods and services, and a large number of new businesses sprang up to supply the base with its needs.
 The rapid population growth created a housing construction boom in Great Falls.
 The federal government paid for the construction of 300 new single-family homes during the war, although this was nowhere near the amount of new housing needed.
 East Base created a fundamental cultural and social shift in the city, one which became more pronounced over time as active-duty personnel stayed in the city after retirement.
 The war also saw a major improvement to the Great Falls Municipal Airport.
 The 1928 facility received its first air traffic control tower in 1942, paid for by the federal government after the vast increase in flights over the city after the construction of the new air base.

 By 1950, Great Falls was Montana's largest city, having added 33 percent more residents during the 1940s.
 Much of the city's growth was due to rising federal investment in defense and healthcare, and it was an important regional convention, trade, and medical center.
 In 1951, Anaconda consolidated its statewide zinc production in Great Falls, adding substantial numbers of new workers, and in 1955 opened an aluminum smelter in the city.
 The O.S.
 Warden Bridge opened in 1951.
 Designed to turn a then-mostly undeveloped 10th Avenue S. into a straight-line bypass through the city, Extraordinary increases in traffic on 10th Avenue S. led the state to transform the two-lane street in 1956 into an 80 ft wide four-lane highway with a central median.
 Previously an undeveloped area with only the occasional residence, the 1956 changes to 10th Avenue S. turned the highway into a vibrant business district.
 Construction of the new campus of the College of Great Falls began on 10th Avenue S. in 1959, and the new Deaconess Hospital in 1963.
 10th Avenue S. received its first traffic signals in 1964.